 someone to simply have fun with.

-Moment of self-reflection: What kind of friend are you missing in your posse?
+Moment of self-reflection: What kind of friend are you missing in your squad?
 Get curious about that.
 What's that about, do you think?
 What kind of friend are you most called on to be?
 Does this feel true to your nature or a burden?

 Assignment: Send a postcard of appreciation to your friends.
 For instance, does your depend upon friend know you are grateful you can depend on them?

 What happens if you don't have friends?
 Many of us have colleagues we like or acquaintances that are sort of, but not quite friends.
-Some of us move away or our friends move away and someday we wake up and wonder where our posse went.
+Some of us move away or our friends move away and someday we wake up and wonder where our squad went.
 What do we do then?!
 As adults some of us may have forgotten how to make friends.
 Soul Pancake made a quirky but poignant video on How to Make a Friend in Four Simple Steps.
 Friendships aren't found, they're formed.